ParkerMeyers/CSE-2050-FALL-2024/Homework/HW7/INSTRUCTIONS.md

 We're finally ready to fully implement our hybrid sorting algorithm!
 Implement a function named `magicsort(L)` that takes an input list and does the following:

 * Calls `linear_scan` on the list to determine which `MagicCase` it falls into.
-* If the input falls into the `SORTED`, `CONSTANT_INVERSIONS`, or `REVERSE_SORTED` cases, immediately return or call the approriate linear time sorting method.
+* If the input falls into the `SORTED`, `REVERSE_SORTED`, lr `CONSTANT_INVERSIONS` cases, immediately return or call the approriate linear time sorting method.
 * If the input falls into the `GENERAL` case, call `magic_quicksort` on `L`  with `left` and `right` set to 0 and `len(L)`, respectively.

 Your `magicsort` algorithm should: